sumitj18s/Vote-app/README.md

 Other packages used are:

-- Husky to commit the code with validations like linting.
 - Eslint to check the code.
-- Enzyme to test the components.
-- Jest for unit testing.
 - Added Rule in .eslintrc.json to exclude PropTypes: react/forbid-prop-types .
 Please excuse me to skip prop-types due to lack of time.

 ## Naming Conventions